dpapakyriak/AI-COVID-19-Predictor/README.md

 -Marcin Woz ́niak
 -Suyash Sonawane

-as their personal research and knowledge on the matter, helped me a lot into understanding the complexity of ANN.
+as their personal research, scientific papers, and knowledge on the matter, helped me a lot into understanding the complexity of A.N.N.